 Prenatal care is an essential part of a healthy pregnancy for both mother and baby.
-At Women's Health Center of Clarksville, William McIntosh, MD, and Lisa McIntosh, MD, offer top quality prenatal care to expectant mothers in and around Clarksville, Tennessee.
-If you’re planning to welcome a new member to your family, call or use the online booking tool to set up your first prenatal visit today.
+At Women’s Health Center of Clarksville, William McIntosh, MD, and Lisa McIntosh, MD, offer top quality prenatal care to expectant mothers in and around Clarksville, Tennessee.
+If you’re planning to welcome a new member to your family, call to set up your first prenatal visit today.

 Prenatal care is the medical care you receive during pregnancy.
 It’s intended to support the health of both you and your baby.
 Prenatal care is an important part of your journey to motherhood.